-The Bangkok attractions are seemingly endless and will have you jumping with joy for who knows how long.
-So much so, you may not quite know where to begin your day or night.
+Bangkok attractions are seemingly endless and will have you jumping with joy for who knows how long.
+So much so, you may not know quite where to begin your journey be it during the day or night.
 There's just so much going on here.
-If you are coming over to this part of the world for the first time and in particularly Bangkok, you'll in all probability, be completely overwhelmed.
+If you are coming over to this part of the world for the first time and in particularly Bangkok, you'll be in all probability, completely overwhelmed.
 But then that would be a fairly normal reaction.

 Despite the air pollution, the excessive heat and the crowded streets, I have come to love Bangkok for what it is and has become.
 The people are extremely friendly like no other city and the atmosphere is wonderfully vibrant.
 Though in places the streets may appear to be a little unkempt, it's exactly what gives Bangkok its alluring charm.